jieyu11/AtlStaveQAInfraRedAnalysis/README.md

 * Installation:

   - There are a few softwares needed before running this package.
 A list below.
+    (Most(I think all) of these packages can be easily downloaded in Ubuntu using apt-get install [package])

   - Python 2.7 and extensions numpy and opencv (needed so that pyROOT will run)
     + download: python 2.7 can be found many places, it is generally installed